kevinchar93/csr-adonis-inertia-react/setup-react-inertai-js.md

 ```
 <!-- what does each of these Encore methods setup, break it down in detail -->

-Rename `/resources/js/app.js` to `/resources/js/app.tsx` to match our previous changes.
+Rename `/resources/js/app.js` to `/resources/js/app.tsx`.

-Configure typescript for our client side code.
-Create a file called /resources/js/tsconfig.json and paste this minimal config in it:
+Create a file `/resources/js/tsconfig.json` and with contents:
 ```json
 {
   "include": ["**/*"],